GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-security-controls.md

 P1
 ### GCP Services Coverage:
  - [IAM](#iam)
+ - ACM - no BYOD access via BeyondCorp and Access Context Manager
  -
 ### Violations
 - H: Corporate login credentials should be used instead of Gmail accounts